isteele1/isteele1/README.md

 - Computer Organization
 - Digital Communication Systems

-Feel free to connect with me for collaboration or to discuss any of these topics!
+You can reach me at [isteele@umich.edu](mailto:isteele@umich.edu) to connect or discuss any of these topics!